ad1v7/PumHa/README.rst

 The package has nice buit-in mechanisms for handling invalid input data:

+* bla bla comment

+* Classes which deals with user input (Landscape and Configuration) have built in error checks and can handle ?majority? of cases.

+* bla bla comment

 * If a configuration file is not in a JSON format or has invalid input values, the program terminates the simulation and generates a new configuration file in a correct format, giving the user an opportunity to "try again" by parameter values in a corrrect configuration file.

 * If the user does not have configuration file or has deleted the default one, it is simple to generate a new one - simply run the program without specifying a configuration file!